cprosko/calc/README.md

 `calc` is a command-line scientific calculator written in `C++`.
 It is meant to enable calculating arbitrary nested mathematical expressions in a one-liner, *ie.* without entering a separate user interface.
+It can also optionally show intermediate calculation steps and display results with a custom precision.

 ## Installation